Highlander: Endgame: Theatrical trailer

 The trailers for the film feature several shots showing Kell using mystical abilities (such as stopping a sword in midair with some sort of force field, cloning himself and holding an orb with Connor's screaming head inside of it).
-Also, Connor and Duncan are shown emerging from some sort of portal.
+In addition to this, Connor and Duncan are shown emerging from some sort of portal.
 None of this footage made it into any released version of the film, and the footage is only seen in the trailer.
-No explanation for the nature of these scenes has ever been willingly released by the producers or film studio, although it has since been revealed that these shots were never intended for inclusion in any finished cut of the movie — they were shot exclusively for its trailer, instead.
+In an interview prior to the film's release, Douglas Aarniokoski stated that these shots were never intended for inclusion in any finished cut of the movie — they were shot exclusively for its trailer, instead.
+Aarniokoski further suggested that this is common practice for feature films.

 No mention of Kell's magical abilities exists in the online version of an early screenplay.
+Aarniokoski said that this decision was taken as it was felt that introducing further magic elements would have weakened the characterisation.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 11% based on reviews from 54 critics, with an average rating of 3.30/10.
 The site's critics consensus reads, "The fourth and supposedly last Highlander movie is a confusing mess, complete with bad acting and dialogue."
-On Metacritic, the film has a weighted average score of 21 out of 100 based on 16 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 21 out of 100 based on 16 critics, indicating "generally unfavorable" reviews.

 Elvis Mitchell of The New York Times gave Endgame a mildly positive review, saying: "It's nice to see mindless violence back in a B picture, where it belongs, and the swordplay is impressive.
 When [the movie] sticks to the hand-to-hand battles and doesn't try to offer deeper thoughts on the life of an immortal, it works on its own terms."
 IGN gave the DVD release of Endgame a score of 7 out of 10, saying that "fans will be pleased," adding: "Endgame proves to be both true to the spirit of the first film and the television series, [it has] a solid story to tell, [and it] features the best fight sequences of the series."

 Andrew O'Hehir of Salon.com said, "Personally, I enjoyed it about the way I enjoyed the Mortal Kombat movies, meaning that its genuine fun and its unintentionally ridiculous moments are roughly in balance."
 Lisa Schwarzbaum of Entertainment Weekly remarked: "[Fans] will be thrilled that Connor MacLeod and his fellow clansman Duncan MacLeod engage in a vein-popping showdown to see which immortal will bump off the other, thereby achieving a quickening of multiorgasmic proportions.
 Those who aren't in the cult of this popular genre fantasy not only won't understand what the previous sentence is about, but may also wonder what's so great about perpetual life if it entails shlepping from one badly lit, cheesily art-directed, peat bog-colored century to another, spouting hollow dialogue."